 I spent 13 years working in marketing and media starting at MediaWorks Northland then working on a National level in Auckland on television, radio and digital.
 While working full time I also pursued my LLB and having the opportunity to use this in day to day business life has been invaluable.

 After relocating to Queenstown for 3 years and managing The Heritage Hotel Conference Centre my husband and I felt the pull of Northland calling us home in 2015.
 I stepped (or jumped!) back into our family business, Hubands Energy embarking on a full re-brand and move which has resulted in a business growth fast track.

 It has been inspiring to see the business growth in Northland over the past few years.
 I believe my passion and understanding of this region as well as being at the forefront of a local SME puts me in a position to offer both experience and fresh ideas to assist the Chamber in the continued growth of Northland businesses.

-Jeroen Jongejans (Dive!Tutukaka) – New Board member – standing for election
+Jeroen Jongejans (Dive!Tutukaka) – Board member – 2nd year in office

 I served on the Chamber Board from 2007 till 2015, have had a break for 3 years, but keen to give it some more energy again.